 All services listed below have iOS and Android apps, so you can easily sync across your computers and mobile devices.
 This convenience comes at a small security price, as the services briefly store your password on their servers to authenticate you and direct you to your files.

 - TeamDrive - this German cloud backup and file synchronization service is primarily aimed at businesses.
-It also offers free and low-cost personal accounts.
+However, it also offers free and low-cost personal accounts.
 TeamDrive uses proprietary software, but has been certified by the Independent Regional Centre for Data Protection of Schleswig-Holstein.

-- Tresorit- is based in Switzerland, so users benefit from that country’s strong data protection laws.
-It provides client-side encryption, although a kink is that users’ data is stored on Microsoft Windows Azure servers.
+- Tresorit- is based in Switzerland, so users benefit from the countrys strong data protection laws.
+It provides client-side encryption, although user data is stored on Microsoft Windows Azure servers.
 Given widespread distrust of all things US, this is an odd choice.
 But as client-side encryption ensures the cryptographic keys are kept with the user at all times, it shouldn't be a problem.

 Note that all of these cloud services are closed source.
 This means that we just have to trust them to do what they claim to do (although TeamDrive has been independently audited).